jestjs/jest/docs/TutorialReact.md

 ### DOM Testing

-If you'd like to assert, and manipulate your rendered components you can use [Enzyme](http://airbnb.io/enzyme/) or React's [TestUtils](http://facebook.github.io/react/docs/test-utils.html).
-We use Enzyme for this example.
+If you'd like to assert, and manipulate your rendered components you can use [Enzyme](http://airbnb.io/enzyme/), React's [TestUtils](http://facebook.github.io/react/docs/test-utils.html), or [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+The following two examples use Enzyme and react-testing-library.

+#### Enzyme

 You have to run `yarn add --dev enzyme` to use Enzyme.
 If you are using a React version below 15.5.0, you will also need to install `react-addons-test-utils`.